Iloveprogramm/social-media-project/README.md

-# MERN Stack Social Media App
+# SocialAura - MERN Stack Social Media App
-## Project Name：SocialAura

 ## Project Overview

-This is a full-stack social media application built using the MERN stack.
-The project includes the following features:
+SocialAura is a full-stack social media application built with the MERN stack.
+It provides a modern, user-friendly interface for users to connect, share, and interact.
+Key features include user authentication, profile customization, post creation, dark mode, and more.

+### Key Features:

-- User authentication (login and registration).
+- **User Authentication**: Login and registration functionality.
-- Users can create posts and like others' posts.
+- **Profile Customization**: Users can edit their name, profession, and location directly on the main page.
-- Responsive design with support for dark mode.
-- File upload functionality (e.g., profile pictures or images).
+- **Friend Management**: Add or remove friends from your connections list.
+- **Post Management**:
+  - Create, edit, and delete posts.
+  - Like and comment on posts from other users.
+- **Dark Mode**: Toggle between dark and light themes.
+- **Logout Functionality**: Securely log out of the application.
+- **Responsive Design**: Fully optimized for different devices and screen sizes.

+---

 ## Tech Stack

 ### Frontend:

 - **React**: For building the user interface.
-- **Material-UI**: A modern, responsive component library.
+- **Material-UI**: A responsive and modern component library.
-- **Redux Toolkit**: For global state management.
+- **Redux Toolkit**: Global state management.
-- **Redux Persist**: For state persistence.
+- **Redux Persist**: To persist state across sessions.
-- **React Router**: For routing management.
+- **React Router**: For navigation and routing.
-- **Formik & Yup**: For form handling and validation.
+- **Formik & Yup**: Form handling and validation.

 ### Backend:

-- **Node.js**: Runtime environment.
+- **Node.js**: Backend runtime environment.
-- **Express.js**: For building APIs.
+- **Express.js**: Web framework for building APIs.
-- **Mongoose**: For connecting to and interacting with the MongoDB database.
+- **Mongoose**: MongoDB object modeling.
-- **JsonWebToken**: For user authentication.
+- **JsonWebToken (JWT)**: Secure user authentication.
-- **Multer & GridFS**: For handling file uploads.
+- **Multer & GridFS**: File uploads and storage.

 ### Database:

-- **MongoDB**: For data storage.
+- **MongoDB**: Database for storing user and post data.

-### Tools & Others:
+### Tools & Libraries:

-- **dotenv**: For managing environment variables.
+- **dotenv**: Environment variable management.
+- **Google Fonts**: Fonts for UI design.
 - **VS Code**: Development environment.

-- **Google Fonts**: Fonts used in the UI design.
+---

 ## File Structure

-The project is divided into frontend and backend sections.
-Below is the directory structure:

 ### Frontend (`client`)